Employment Opportunities

 Qualifications / Specifics

-- Must be a college student at an accredited university pursuing or recently obtained degree in agriculture, political science, government or a related field
+- Must be classified as a junior, senior or graduate student in college at an accredited university pursuing or recently obtained degree in agriculture, political science, government, or a related field.

-- Be available mid-January to mid-May, with flexibility on school schedule and online classes
+- Be available mid-August to mid-December, with flexibility on school schedule and online classes.

-- Willing to relocate and live in Austin, Texas, during duration of internship
+- Willing to relocate and live in Austin, during the duration of internship.

 This is a paid internship, and multiple positions may be available for the right candidates.
-Students must submit a cover letter, resume and letter of recommendation via Adobe PDF or Microsoft Office formats.
-The deadline for completed applications is Thursday, October 5, 2023.
-Applications or questions should be submitted to [email protected] and reference Government Relations Spring 2024 Internship.
+Students must submit a cover letter, resume and letter of recommendation via Adobe PDF.
+The deadline for completed applications is Tuesday, July 1, 2025.
+Applications or questions should be submitted to [email protected] and reference Government Relations Fall 2025 Internship.